KarolynMorrow/karolyn_morrow_AriMyreNailShop_capstone/README.md

 - Future Improvements

 # Daily Progress
   - June 21st
       - Began adding spring security login from class example
   - June 22nd
       - Able to allow 'continue as guest' accessibility for basic but also guest home and ability to set up an appointment.
       - Fixing registration mapping and saving into database
       - Added 3 error html pages - 403, 404, and 500 under template/html
       - Added LoginController and SignUpController.
       - Set permissions for /registration, /home, /extraServices, and /chooseService
       - ToDO: Figure out why input in form for "/registration" is not being saved into DB.
 Figure out why photos are not loading in.
+  - June 26th
+    - Fixed photo loading in issue by ensuring webconfig class knew to ignore security based on .png and .jpg files.
+Was also able to have JS files work
+    - Began working on DOM manipulation for Treatment dropdown
+    - Getting assistance from sang as unknown issue why created account is not being saved in DB.

 # User Stories
 # Admin